 Look Through Company

-1. Features of LTC:
+1. Features of LTC

-- LTC do not pay income tax and do not carry forward losses.
+- LTC doesn't pay income tax and do not carry forward losses.
 LTC files its income tax return (IR7) showing income and expenses allocated to its shareholders proportionate to their shareholding.
 And shareholders file their tax return (IR3) showing they received income and expenses from LTC along with their other income and expenses.

 - Maximum five shareholders (husband and wife are counted as one shareholder)

 - All owners must agree for LTC election

 - Only a natural person, trustee or another LTC may hold share in LTC